AKKI0511/AI-Code-Generator/README.md

 pip install llama_index pydantic python-dotenv
 ```

-Id you find any dependancy error install all dependancies from requirements.txt:
+If you find any dependancy error install all dependancies from requirements.txt:
 ```bash
 pip install -r requirements.txt
 ```